 So, keep those things in mind when you're looking at the earning potential!

-Bonus Slideshow: For those just itching for more, this is the slide deck from a presentation I did on travel agent salaries.
+Bonus Slideshow: For those just itching for more, this is the slide deck from a presentation Steph did on travel agent salaries.
 It's a blast form the past (from 2013, to be exact), but it still has helpful info!

 - Position (Travel agent, new travel agent, managerial with sales duties, managerial w/o sales duties)

 And WA-BAM! they spit out some numbers on how much travel agents make according to your specifications.
 Just remember, take the numbers with a grain of salt.